 - Reading another blog article

 Your blog categories or themes are key to strategic content organization.
 They’re important to help you stay on track and they provide a guide for search engine algorithms looking to figure out what value your content offers to its target audience.
+They organize your content and make it easier for visitors to navigate your website.

 We’ll talk more about what makes for great blog categories later, but for now let’s just note that you should create them when you’re setting up your blog.
 Think of categories like you would the sections of a traditional newspaper — news, sports, business, classifieds, etc.